kikoking1/ec2-crud-app-projectshare-tutorial/README.md

 password = "";
 dbname = "projectshare";
 ```
+3. Create a new folder in the cloned repo in the `html/assets/` folder called `img_uploads`.
-3. Download and install FileZilla (Or some other ftp transfer client.
-If you don't have it already) -> [FileZilla Download Link](https://filezilla-project.org/download.php)
+4. Download and install FileZilla (Or some other ftp transfer client.
+If you don't have it already) -> [FileZilla Download Link](https://filezilla-project.org/download.php).
-4. Connect to your ec2 with your ftp client, and upload all the files into the `/var/www/` folder (minus the hidden .git folder)
+5. Connect to your ec2 with your ftp client, and upload all the files into the `/var/www/` folder (minus the hidden .git folder).
-5. The app should be working over non ssl (http traffic).
+6. The app should be working over non ssl (http traffic).
 Visit your `Public IPV4 DNS` name in your browser to check it out.

 ## Adding Elastic IP
 - In the EC2 dashboard area in aws, find `Elastic IPs` in the left side menu.